theblackwidower/MidnightStarshineBot/README.md

 $ pip install -U python-dotenv
 ```

 Finally, you'll need to set up an SQLite database.
-Place the database file in the same folder as Midnight.py, and name it Midnight.db.
-Then initialize it with the SQL scripts in the SQL folder.
+Place the database file in the same folder as Midnight.py, and name it `Midnight.db`.
+Then initialize it with the contents of `Midnight.sql`.

 From here, running the bot is simple:
 ```